 Apps you will absolutely want for your trip along the West Coast USA:

-Tides – A lot of your trip you are no doubt wanting to explore the incredible beaches but come at the wrong time of day and you’ll be headed for disappointment!
+- Tides – A lot of your trip you are no doubt want to explore the incredible beaches but come at the wrong time of day and you’ll be headed for disappointment!
 Study the tide charts in advance to get your daily timings right.

 14 Highlights of the US West Coast for Families